 To see how these groups have performed by comparing their conversion rates and average basket size, go to the 'Conversions' tab in the left sidebar.

-Shifting to GA4 soon?
+Shifting to GA4?
 Learn more about setting up GA4 reporting with Videoly HERE.